m3o/services/docs/web/content/pages/getting-started.md

 ## What is Micro?

-Micro is a set of tools to build, run and manage microservices.
+Micro is a system for building and managing microservices.

-Key components of the Micro ecosystem are as follows:
+Key components of Micro are as follows:
-* **Micro**, a Runtime for services which provides core functionality e.g auth, config, storage.
+* **Runtime**: a runtime environment for managing services including auth, config, discovery, networking, storage.
-* **Go Micro**, a Go Framework for distributed systems development.
+* **Framework**: a Go framework for writing services to be run in the runtime.
-* **Clients** to enable programs written in other languages to use Micro services.
+* **Clients**: multi-language clients to enable other programs to access Micro services.

 ## Install